JConquers/VR_Project_1/README.md

 ### Evaluation
 - **The CNN model significantly outperformed ML classifiers(by approximately 5 %) .**
 - **Test accuracy (96.33%)** indicates strong generalization.
-- **Further improvements:** More hyperparameter tuning, deeper architectures, and additional data preprocessing.
+- **Testing on external images** The model gave a high accuracy for the images in the test dataset.
+However, when we checked the model on images where there was a full body view of the person and not just the face, there were inaccuracies.
+- **Further improvements:** More hyperparameter tuning and deeper architectures.
+We can also try to further train the models on images where there is a full body view of the person and not just the face.

 ---